theNewDynamic/oregonsadventurecoast.com/content/event/annual-blackberry-arts-festival.md

 date: '2019-02-10T22:01:16.000+00:00'

 ---
+**DUE TO THE RECENT OUTBREAK OF THE DELTA VARIANT, THE ANNUAL BLACKBERRY ARTS FESTIVAL HAS BEEN CANCELLED FOR 2021.
+WE APPRECIATE YOUR SUPPORT AND LOOK FORWARD TO SEEING EVERYONE FOR THE FESTIVAL IN 2022.**

 ![](/img/blackberry-fest-blog-695-322.jpg)

 The annual **Blackberry Arts Festival** celebrates the delicious blackberry!
 Blackberry arts, food and drink are the fare at this popular event in downtown Coos Bay.
 Featuring live music with the Blackberry Jam all weekend long!
-Bring the whole family to downtown Coos Bay for the Blackberry Arts Festival, August 28 and 29, 2021.
+WE LOOK FORWARD TO THE 2022 FESTIVAL.

 For more information call 541-266-9706.